Sanket-Mathur/Car-Resale-Value-Prediction/README.md

 ### Prerequisites
 python3 (or python for Windows - Read Rectifying Errors)
 node and npm
-sklearn, pandas, numpy
+sklearn (pandas and numpy if you want to create & train a new model)

 ### Execute it on your machine
 Step 1: Download all the contents on this repo into your system